valeIT/valeIT.github.io/work/index.md

 ### iOS and Mac Developer (4+ years)

-I've been working as an iOS Developer professionally for 3+ years on all area of business (from bank apps and automotive to the medical sector) for important national and international partners.
+I've been working as an iOS Developer professionally developing complete applications in different areas for important national and international partners.

+Just a few of the sectors:
+- banking
+- automotive
+- medical
+- tourism

 <br><br><br>

-### Web (Backend and Frontend) Developer (1 year)
+### Web (Backend and Frontend) Developer (1.5 year)

-I've been working on maintaining a distributed network on Google Cloud Engine using the LAMP stack.
+I've been working on maintaining a distributed network on Google Cloud Engine using the LAMP stack on top of developing multiple static and dynamic websites.
 <br><br><br>

 ### Dev Ops (1 year)